-Unfortunately, the theory has also been widely misunderstood, and the “disruptive” label has been applied too carelessly anytime a market newcomer shakes up well-established incumbents.
+Unfortunately, the theory has also been widely misunderstood, and the “disruptive innovation” label has been applied too carelessly anytime a market newcomer shakes up well-established incumbents.

-In this article, the architect of disruption theory, Clayton M. Christensen, and his coauthors correct some of the misinformation, describe how the thinking on the subject has evolved, and discuss the utility of the theory.
+In this article, the architect of disruption theory and Innosight’s cofounder, Clay Christensen, correct some of the misinformation, describe how the thinking on the subject has evolved, and discuss the utility of the theory.

 The authors acknowledge that disruption theory has certain limitations.
 But they are confident that as research continues, the theory’s explanatory and predictive powers will only improve.